farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 		jupyter notebook --generate-config

-Then uncomment or add the following line to `jupyter_notebook_config.py` in a text editor:
+Then uncomment, add or change the following lines to `jupyter_notebook_config.py` in a text editor:

 		c.NotebookApp.password = u'sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed'
+		c.NotebookApp.ip = '*'
+		c.NotebookApp.open_browser = False
+		c.NotebookApp.port = 8888

+Then run `ipython notebook` on your VM and connect to your notebooks from your client brower by entering `http:\\vm_ip_addres:8888/tree` in your browser url box.

+ d.3.
+If you also would like to add SSL for more security when your browser sends your password to the VM, follow these steps:

+ 		openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem

+ And uncomment, add or change the following lines to `jupyter_notebook_config.py` in a text editor: c.NotebookApp.certfile = u'/absolute/path/to/your/certificate/mycert.pem' c.NotebookApp.keyfile = u'/absolute/path/to/your/certificate/mykey.key'

+You can then reach your notebooks from this address: `https:\\vm_ip_addres:8888/tree`